China's tough rhetoric leaves trade talks with U.S. in limbo

 “Positive step.
 The pressure must be strong on China, not on our allies who we should encourage to join us in confronting China,” Schumer tweeted.

-The United States and Canada also announced on Friday a deal to remove tariffs on Canadian steel and aluminum in exchange for new curbs to keep dumped metals from China and other nations out of the U.S. market, paving the way for a similar pact with Mexico.
+The United States and Canada also announced on Friday a deal to remove tariffs on Canadian steel and aluminum in exchange for new curbs to keep dumped metals from China and other nations out of the U.S. market.
+The Mexican president’s office later said Mexico had reached a similar deal with the United States.

-The metals tariffs were a major aggravation for the Canadian and Mexican governments and had been the major hurdle to enacting the U.S.-Mexico-Canada Agreement, the deal that would replace the 25-year-old North American Free Trade Agreement.
+The metals tariffs were an aggravation for the Canadian and Mexican governments and had been a major hurdle to enacting the U.S.-Mexico-Canada Agreement, the deal that would replace the 25-year-old North American Free Trade Agreement.

 Reporting by Ben Blanchard and Gao Liangping in Beijing and David Shepardson in Washington; Additional reporting by Steve Scherer in Ottawa, Anthony Esposito in Mexico City, Lewis Krauskopf in New York and David Lawder and Doina Chiacu in Washington; Writing by Paul Simao; Editing by Susan Thomas and James Dalgleish